 - Customize policies to perform logging for all or selected user activities.

-- Perform integration of XML based audit log file with MySQL, Oracle, or other solutions.
+- Perform integration of XML-based audit log files with MySQL, Oracle, or other solutions.

 #6) InnoDB Transactional Support